 Diagnostic tools and techniques

 Diagnosis always begins with a thorough examination.
 The veterinarian will ask about any abnormalities you’ve noticed and check the dog for any telltale signs of heart disease.
-These may include any of the signs listed in the sidebar on page xx, along with a heart murmur (abnormal heartbeat sound), abnormal sounds in the lungs, weak pulse strength or lack of regularity, and signs of fluid collection in the legs or belly.
+These may include any of the signs listed below, along with a heart murmur (abnormal heartbeat sound), abnormal sounds in the lungs, weak pulse strength or lack of regularity, and signs of fluid collection in the legs or belly.

 The next step is imaging.
 Chest radiographs look at all the organs in the chest, including the heart and lungs.
 Changes in the shape or size of the heart, and fluid in the lungs (pulmonary edema) can both readily be seen.
 An echocardiogram is an ultrasound of the heart that provides more detailed information about the thickness and function of the heart muscle.
 It can also show abnormal blood flow through valves and find small abnormalities not visible in radiographs.